The history of Fat Tuesday or Pancake Tuesday and how to make crepe style delights like a pro!

 As we turn to the penitential season of Lent, we enjoy one last day of feasting.
 On this day, medieval Christians used up their eggs, butter, and milk – all of which were forbidden during Lent – by making pancakes and pastries.

 Pancake Day is also known as Shrove Tuesday in Britain.
 Pancake Day is the day before Ash Wednesday and the start of Lent.
-'Shrove' - as in Shrove Tuesday - stems from old English word 'shrive', meaning 'confess all sins'.
-It is called Pancake Day because it is the day traditionally for eating pancakes as pancake recipes were a way to use up any stocks of milk, butter and eggs which were forbidden during the abstinence of Lent.
+'Shrove' – as in Shrove Tuesday – stems from the old English word 'shrive', meaning 'confess all sins.'
+It is called Pancake Day because it is the day traditionally for eating pancakes as pancake recipes were a way to use up any stocks of milk, butter, and eggs which were forbidden during the abstinence of Lent.

 The earliest records of pancakes and pancake tossing appeared in the fifteenth century when the pancakes were a little thicker than the modern pancake; they would also often have added spices for a little decadence.
 It wasn’t until the eighteenth century and the influence of French cooking and their thin crepes that pancakes more as we know them now.

 ‘Shroving’ was a custom in which children sang or recited poetry in exchange for food or money.
 ‘Lent Crocking’ was one of the many customs of the day when children would pass from house to house asking for pancakes.
 If they weren't given any broken crockery would be thrown at the door!

 Other customs and superstitions included the belief that the first three pancakes cooked were sacred.
 Each would be marked with a cross, and then sprinkled with salt to ward off evil spirits, and then set aside.
 Hence the hot crossed buns we remember as kids.

 In Ireland, Irish girls were given an afternoon off to make their batter and the eldest, unmarried girl would toss the first pancake.
 Success meant she would be married within the year.